David Stancliffe: Ordained ministry

 In July 1993, Stancliffe succeeded Colin James, Bishop of Winchester, as chairman of the Church of England's Liturgical Commission, a position which he held until 2005.
 He served on the commission from 1986.
 Work with the commission has involved the publication of The Promise of His Glory and the preparation and publication of the Common Worship liturgies.
 This significant contribution to the life of the Church of England was recognised by the award by Rowan Williams, Archbishop of Canterbury, of a Lambeth Doctorate in Divinity (DD) in 2004.
 Stancliffe has been a member of the Council for the Care of Churches.

-Stancliffe was consecrated a bishop on 30 November 1993, by George Carey, Archbishop of Canterbury, at Westminster Abbey, and enthroned Bishop of Salisbury in Salisbury Cathedral on 9 December 1993.
+Stancliffe was consecrated a bishop on 30 November 1993 by George Carey, Archbishop of Canterbury, at Westminster Abbey, and enthroned Bishop of Salisbury in Salisbury Cathedral on 9 December 1993.
 In June 2008, Stancliffe suffered a stroke and while remaining Bishop of Salisbury took a leave of absence from episcopal duties.
-On 6 January 2010 he announced his intention to retire from the See of Salisbury.
-His final act as bishop was the ordination of priests in Salisbury Cathedral at Petertide on 3 July 2010.
+On 6 January 2010 he announced his intention to retire from the see of Salisbury.
+His final act as bishop was the ordination of priests at Salisbury Cathedral at Petertide on 3 July 2010.
 Although he officially retired as of 13 July 2010, he continued in his duties at General Synod and completed his commitments as bishop and member of the House of Lords.

 He is a fellow of St Chad's College, Durham, the president of Affirming Catholicism and vice-president of the Royal School of Church Music.